 Day 1: Reykjavic

 We arrived in Reykjavic late at night on Thursday.
-We were so excited that instead of going to bed we went to the city centre to have a first glimpse of Reykjavic.
+We were so excited that instead of going to bed we went to the city center to have the first glimpse of Reykjavic.
 It was also the perfect occasion to experience the famous midnight sun of Iceland.

 On the following day (Friday), our real first day, we bought food and the equipment we were missing for the trek from Skógar to Landmannalaugar starting the next day (note: we will write a detailed blog post on the equipment we used and missed during our treks).

-Finally at around 18:00 we reached Fimmvörðuháls, just near the famous vulcano Eyjafjallajökull that erupted in 2010 and paralysed most of the European flight traffic.
+Finally, at around 18:00 we reached Fimmvörðuháls, just near the famous Vulcano Eyjafjallajökull that erupted in 2010 and paralyzed most of the European flight traffic.